Alerts

 National Weather Service Melbourne FL

 Atlantic coastal waters from Flagler Beach to Jupiter Inlet out 60 nm.
 Seas are provided as a range of the average height of the highest one third of the waves, along with the occasional height of the average highest ten percent of the waves.
-GULF STREAM HAZARDS.North-northwest winds around 20 knots and seas 6 to 9 feet.
-The approximate location of the west wall of the Gulf Stream based on the Real Time Ocean Forecast System as of Tuesday, March 17th, 2026.
-40 nautical miles east of Ponce Inlet.
-30 nautical miles east of Port Canaveral.
+GULF STREAM HAZARDS.North of Sebastian Inlet. northeast winds increasing to 25 to 35 knots and seas building to 8 to 14 feet.
+To the south, northeast winds 15 to 25 knots late and seas 4 to 6 feet.
+Gale conditions expected tonight.
+The approximate location of the west wall of the Gulf Stream based on the Real Time Ocean Forecast System as of Tuesday, April 7th, 2026.
+48 nautical miles east of Ponce Inlet.
+32 nautical miles east of Port Canaveral.
 26 nautical miles east of Sebastian Inlet.
-16 nautical miles east of Fort Pierce Inlet.
+17 nautical miles east of Fort Pierce Inlet.
 9 nautical miles east of Saint Lucie Inlet.